michaelsnook/sunlo-nextjs/README.md

 ### Using Tauri for Native Apps

-The app is set to deploy as static HTML outputs, so it should generally work with the Tauri system for compiling to WASM/Rust. e.g. `npm run tauri dev`, `npm run tauri android dev`, `npm run tauri android open` and so on.
+The app is set to deploy as static HTML outputs, so it should generally work with the Tauri system for compiling to WASM/Rust. e.g. `pnpm tauri dev`, `pnpm tauri android dev`, `pnpm tauri android open` and so on.